 Demand for grants continues to be high due to the financial needs of applicants and the reduction in government spending on statutory provision.
 A higher profile for The Elifar Foundation is also driving an increased number of applications for funds and we are experiencing a significant rise in the level of enquiries via our website.
-Covid-19 and lockdown curtailed much of our fundraising activities and we took the difficult decision to pause our applications in April 2020.
+Covid restrictions curtailed much of our fundraising activities for the second year running however having paused our applications in April 2020 we were pleased to have been able to re-start the application process in September 2020.

 The Elifar Foundation operates on a very simple model.
 We raise funds through donations and events and allocate the vast majority of these funds to individuals who apply for one-off grants.
 We only allocate grants from the funds we have already received and have no long-term financial commitments, apart from essential governance costs and payment to a very part-time administrator to process grants, so always operate with a positive balance.
-Our fundraising activities, grant assessment process and charity administration and governance are all carried out by the trustees and other supporters on a voluntary basis.
+Our fundraising activities, grant assessment process, charity administration and governance are all carried out by the trustees and other supporters on a voluntary basis.